 Lastly, avoid taking aspirin before such an event because it increases intestinal permeability.
 Combined with vigorous exercise, aspirin increases the chance of allergen absorption in the gut, which in turn may increase the chance of food dependent exercise induced anaphylaxis (FDEIA).
 This condition is very rare, but it is best to steer clear from popular trigger foods such as wheat, rye, barley, shellfish, nuts, dairy, and alcohol.

 Being properly hydrated will also enhance your performance on race day.
 Thirst is not a reliable indicator as it’s triggered when you’re already 5% dehydrated.
 Your heart rate increases about 3-5 beats/minute for every 1% body weight loss from dehydration (which also increases blood pressure).
 This means that your heart is working harder, wasting valuable resources, and possibly increasing glycogen oxidation.

 A general rule of thumb is to drink 16 ounces of water an hour before the race, then 4-6 ounces every 20 minutes after you begin running.
 When you reach over 90 minutes of activity, be sure to consume a sports drink with added electrolytes to avoid hyponatremia (a condition caused by a loss of sodium from sweat and increased water intake).
 Most important, pay attention to your body during the race.
 Anything that reduces the evaporation of sweat (humidity, body dehydration, etc.) can lead to heat illness or exercise induced hyperthermia.

-May 16, 2013 by Andrea Canada, Senior Culinary Nutritionist
+December 10, 2013 by Natalia Hancock, Senior Culinary Nutritionist